Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal - Preparation for the event + OSCP lab machines + Lockpicking practice–__

 Being the last week the lock picking set could be used one day was spent preparing all the locks and filming myself for proof.
 For next weeks event added a virtual machine to use during the event, made sure connecting to it is possible.
-In addition a list of commands for the event where prepared and additional resources where noted.
+In addition a list of commands for the event were prepared and additional resources were noted.

 Continued work on the machine from 2 weeks without getting root shell, decided to work on another machine.